Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 How Big Will A Clown Loach Get?

-Clown loaches can get quite large and they like having lots of space too.
-Your average clown loach is going to grow to about 8 inches in length, with the largest specimens maxing out at a full foot (12 inches) in length.
-As you can see, they do get quite large.
+Clown loaches like having lots of space.
+Your average clown loach will grow about 8 inches long, with the largest specimens maxing out at a full foot (12 inches).

 Minimum Tank Size for Clown Loaches

-Seeing as these fish get quite large, they need lots of space.
-Generally speaking, each clown loach should have no less than 30 gallons of tank space.
-Moreover, seeing as you should keep at least five clown loaches together, this means that for even a small school of five, you will need a tank that is at least 150 gallons in size.
-Yes, you need to provide these fish with a whole lot of space.
+Generally, each clown loach should have no less than 30 gallons of tank space.
+Moreover, seeing as you should keep at least five clown loaches together, you will need a tank that is at least 150 gallons for a small school of five.

 Clown Loach Housing Requirements